Welcome to your community cinema, bringing the best in film to Long Ashton

 If you would like to get in touch please contact longashtoncommunitycinema@gmail.com

-Saturday, July 18th, 2026 at Long Ashton Community Centre.
-Doors and bar from 7pm.
-Film starts at 7:45pm.
+Saturday, September 19th, 2026 at Long Ashton Community Centre.
+Doors and bar from 7pm with film starting at 7:45pm.